salvogiangri/UN1CA/docs/expert/help.md

 - `d`/`decode`: decodes the input APK/JAR file(s)
 - `b`/`build`: builds the input APK/JAR dir(s)

-Decoded APK/JAR files will be stored in `APKTOOL_DIR` (out/apktool), each in its respective original system path, while the built APK/JAR files will be copied back in their original path.
+Decoded APK/JAR files will be stored in `APKTOOL_DIR` (out/apktool), each in its respective original system path, while the built APK/JAR files will be copied back to their original path.

 The input APK/JAR files/folders **must match** the path in their respective system partition.
 Here there are some examples:
 ```bash